Current Adirondack Trail Conditions: What Hikers Can Expect This Season

 Dress for Function, Not Fashion

-To plan a safe hike in the winter, one must consider the variable weather conditions.
+To plan a safe hike in early spring, one must consider the variable weather conditions.

 Here are some basic tips to keep in mind: